athena-framework/website/docs/cookbook/listeners.md

 ## JWT Security

 Currently Athena does not have any built in abstractions related to authentication or authorization.
 This feature is planned and will be implemented at some point in the future.
-Until then however, we can define a security listener that implements our authentication logic via listening on the [action](../components/README.md#1-request-event) event which includes a reference to the original [HTTP::Request](https://crystal-lang.org/api/HTTP/Request.html) object.
+Until then however, we can define a security listener that implements our authentication logic via listening on the [action](../components/README.md#1-request-event) event which includes a reference to the original [ART::Request][] object.

 ```crystal
 # Define and register a listener to handle authenticating requests.